MichaelChaoLi-cpu/GWPR.light/README.md

 status](https://ci.appveyor.com/api/projects/status/github/MichaelChaoLi-cpu/GWPR.light?branch=master&svg=true)](https://ci.appveyor.com/project/MichaelChaoLi-cpu/GWPR.light)
 <!-- badges: end -->

-This package are grounded in a branch of spatial statistics.
+This package is grounded in a branch of spatial statistics.
 Using geographically weights, the geographically weighted panel regression is try to solve the residuals from panel regression clustering spatially.
 To investigate whether the residuals cluster spatially, the Moran’s I